 The optical communications market we serve is highly concentrated.
 Therefore, we expect a significant percentage of our total revenues will continue to come from a small number of customers.
-During fiscal year 2016 and fiscal year 2015, we had one and two customers, respectively, that each contributed 10% or more of our total revenues.
-These customers together accounted for 20% and 30%, respectively, of our total revenues during such fiscal years.
+During fiscal year 2017 and fiscal year 2016, we had one customer that contributed 10% or more of our total revenues.
+This customer accounted for 17% and 20%, respectively, of our total revenues during such fiscal years.